SilverLinings89/Waveguide/Progress.md

 # Tuesday, 7th of December

 Today I will fix the Tensor computation.
 The coordinate computation doesn't work currently.
 I have implemented the computation of sector length again but there seams to be another error.
+After fixing the reading function for parameterizations, I added the epsilon back into the computation to compute with actual values for epsilon again.

+# Wednesday, 8th of December

+Today I ran the first tests with the new shapes fully included in the code.
+The important detail was, that the shapes are still shifted to be centered at 0.
+The code runs well so far.

+# Thursday, 9th of December

+I switched to predefined case number 30 and fixed the shift problem mentioned yesterday.
+I expect stronger signal drop-off in the solutions since this waveguide is heavily bent.